g40st/ROS_maze_challenge/README.md

 ## How to use this ROS-Node (step-by-step)

-1. follow the install instructions
+1. Follow the install instructions
-2. download the repository in your catkin workspace
+2. Download the repository in your catkin workspace
-3. run the simulation by using: `roslaunch turtlebot_gazebo turtlebot_world.launch`
+3. Run the simulation by using: `roslaunch turtlebot_gazebo turtlebot_world.launch`
-4. load the maze in your simulation: `rosrun gazebo_ros spawn_model -file ~/catkin_ws/src/ch-171744_tier4/maze_practice/model.sdf -sdf -model -maze -x 16 -y 5`
+4. Load the maze in your simulation: `rosrun gazebo_ros spawn_model -file ~/catkin_ws/src/ch-171744_tier4/maze_practice/model.sdf -sdf -model -maze -x 16 -y 5`
     note: adopt the path to your system
-5. run the ROS-node to solve the maze by using: `roslaunch ch-171744_maze start_maze.launch`
+5. Run the ROS-node to solve the maze by using: `roslaunch ch-171744_maze start_maze.launch`

 ## Description of the Solution

-### Algorithm (shorted pseudocode)
+### Algorithm (pseudo code)

 ```
 save the actual x- and y-position (loop-detection)